Updated: June 03, 2025

 Example calculations

-Based purely on salary multiples, here’s some examples of how much your total income (either as joint applicants or sole) would need to be in order to afford a £150,000:
+Based purely on salary multiples, here are some examples of how much your total income (either as joint applicants or a sole applicant) would need to be in order to afford a £150,000:

 As you can see, for the lower income multiples, you’d need to earn a larger household salary in order to qualify for a £150,000 mortgage.
 But, by using a higher multiple, it’s much easier to reach your desired borrowing limit.